okansungur/drafts/read8.md

 ### Domain Driven Design

-__Ubiqutious language__:
+__Ubiqutious language__: A common language created with domain experts business analyst product owner and developers.
+Removes confusion misunderstanding among team.

+Layers of DDD are
+- User Interface(Presentation Layer) : External actor is human or non-human
+- Application Layer: No business rule or knowledge coordinates tasks and delegates them
+- Domain Layer: Brain of the system.Business rules are here.
+- Infrastructure Layer: Send message notifications, supports interaction with other layers.

 __Aggregate__:
 __Values__:

 __Strategic Phase__: Identify bounded contexts and map them out in context map.
-Event Storming with Domainexperts business analyst product owner and developers.
+Event Storming with domain experts business analyst product owner and developers.

 __Tactical Phase__: Model bounded contexts according to business rules of the subdomain